javaccy/stash-tabs/README.md

-# Stash tabs
+# Stash Tabs (a Chrome extension)

-A Chrome extension that is a lightweight take on the problem of too many tabs.
+Stash away the tabs you don't need and reopen them later.
+A lightweight take on the problem of too many tabs.

 ## Features

-Compared to bookmarking + closing windows, this extension offers the following conveniences:
+Compared to bookmarking + closing windows, this extension offers the following advantages:

 - Chrome lets you select several tabs by Shift- or Cmd/Ctrl-clicking tab handles.
-By taking advantage of this feature, the extension lets you stash only some of the tabs in a window (but you can still stash the entire window or a single tab).
+By taking advantage of this feature, the extension lets you stash only some of the tabs in a window (but you can still stash the entire window if you want to).

 - Saving and closing is one operation.